xzhangxa/profiling-summary/event_sources.md

 # Uprobe

+Similar Linux kernel feature like kprobe, but for dynamically trap and run a handler function on user code address, the user can instrument on ELF file of executable or shared library.
+Two types: uprobe and uretprobe (for function return).

 ## How it works

-Similar as kprobe, but for user space ELF files.
 A fast breakpoint inserted to the target instruction then execute uprobe handler.
 Uprobe is file based, so it means for a function in a library file is traced, the system-wide processes are traced.

 ## How to use

 - Ftrace sysfs interface in */sys/kernel/debug/tracing* (kernel doc [uprobetracer](https://www.kernel.org/doc/html/latest/trace/uprobetracer.html));
 - `perf_event_open` syscall;
-- More conveniently, use one of the many front-end tools: perf, BPF traces BCC and bpftrace.
+- More conveniently, use one of the many front-end tools: perf, Ftrace tools (perf-tools, trace-cmd), BPF tracer (BCC, bpftrace).

+# Tracepoint

+Linux tracepoint is in-kernel static instrumentation point, the kernel source includes tracepoints in key places that could be used for tracing.
+Because they are coded into the fixed place of kernel source code, they are stable and always there to use for a given kernel version.
+All syscalls have its tracepoint and many subsystems define their own tracepoints in their key functions.
+For example Linux 5.9 has 1899 tracepoints according to `bpftrace -l`.

+## How it works

+Developer needs to define the tracepoint in kernel code with provided API `TRACE_EVENT` first.
+A nop instruction is inserted to where the tracepoint defines and a handler is generated, which later can iterate the array of registered tracepoint probe callbacks.

+At runtime, when the tracepoint is not used it's just a nop instruction.
+When tracepoint is enabled the nop will be replaced by a jmp instruction to the handler, and the probe callback is added to the array.
+Multiple probe callbacks can be registered to the same tracepoint.
+When all probes are disabled it could be reverted back to nop.

+## How to use

+- Ftrace sysfs interface in */sys/kernel/debug/tracing/events* (kernel doc [tracepoint-analysis](https://www.kernel.org/doc/html/latest/trace/tracepoint-analysis.html));
+- `perf_event_open` syscall;
+- One of the many front-end tools: perf, Ftrace tools (perf-tools, trace-cmd), BPF tracer (BCC, bpftrace).

+# USDT

+USDT (User-level Statically Defined Tracking) is derived from Dtrace (from Solaris), it's like tracepoints for user space.
+USDT can be coded into user space executables and libraries to make it for probing later by an external tracer.
+A few softwares can be compiled with USDT enabled.

+## How it works

+The idea is similar to tracepoint in kernel space, adding nop instruction in binary and replacing to probe enabled callbacks at runtime.
+To define USDT tracepoints in the code, systemtap-sdt-dev or Folly C++ library can be used.

+## How to use

+- BPF tracer (BCC, bpftrace);
+- Systemtap.